anfibiacreativa/levels-reference-for-fe-recruiting/readme.md

 ### But we like the whiteboard during our interview process!!!

-If you're so inclined to have a frontend developer entertain you at the white board, pose them a real life problem like, for example
+If you're so inclined to have a frontend developer entertain you at the whiteboard, pose them a real life problem like, for example

 * give them a real life specification and ask them how they would materialize that
 * consider they should use pseudo code to represent their ideas.
-Not realistic to have somebody actually code working code in a whiteboard (real life developers, we google, and we google a lot).
-So putting a person under stress and under non-realistic conditions, to solve a problem with code, may simply prevent you from hiring a great frontend developer by understanding  what really matters.
-How they think and how they solve problems.
+It is not realistic to have somebody actually code working code on a whiteboard (real life developers, we google, and we google a lot).
+So putting a person under that kind of stress and non-realistic conditions to solve a problem with code, may simply prevent you from hiring a great frontend developer by missing the point of what really matters: How they think and how they solve problems that they WILL have.

-I may post technical test ideas, too.
+I may post technical test ideas, too, later on.
 And everyone is welcome to collaborate with this repo.

 Have a great day!